Ossan's Love

 Ossan's Love (おっさんずラブ, Ossan zu Rabu) is a Japanese television drama produced by TV Asahi.
 The series follows Soichi Haruta, a romantically unsuccessful office worker whose male boss and roommate confess their romantic feelings for him.
-Noted as one of the first Japanese television dramas in the boys' love (male-male romance) genre, Ossan's Love was initially released as a single-episode television special in 2016, which was adapted into a seven episode television series in 2018.
+Noted as one of the first Japanese television dramas in the boys' love (male-male romance) genre, Ossan's Love was initially released as a single-episode television special in 2016, which was adapted into a seven-episode television series in 2018.
 A feature film sequel to the television series, Ossan's Love: Love or Dead, was released in 2019; a second season of the television series titled Ossan's Love: In the Sky aired that same year.

+A new season titled Ossan's Love Returns aired on January 5, 2024, with Tanaka, Yoshida, and Hayashi reprising their roles.

 Synopsis

-Soichi Haruta, a single 33-year old man, has been unsuccessful in getting a girlfriend.
+Soichi Haruta, a single 33-year-old man, has been unsuccessful in getting a girlfriend.
 One day, he discovers his boss, Kurosawa, secretly collects images of him and learns that Kurosawa is deeply in love with him.
 Unsettled by Kurosawa's bold confession and romantic pursuits, Haruta seeks advice from his friends, discovering in the process that his male co-worker is also in love with him.
 Caught in a love triangle, Haruta navigates through his feelings for his two love interests.